 Downloaded: When a customer licenses a clip or photo.
 This transaction may occasionally be reversed, so check your monthly royalty report for the actual number of clips or photos downloaded.

-If you have any questions or concerns about your reports, contact our contributor support specialist, Char Lord.
+If you have any questions or concerns about your reports, contact our contributor support team.

 Do you withhold taxes on my sales?

 No, we don't withhold taxes from your royalties.
 Dissolve assumes you will take care of your claims and taxes on your own.